Computing

 Children learn how to use the hardware we have in school including Ipads, laptops, Interactive whiteboards, webcams and robots.

 We use Camera on IPads where they are taught how to take and manipulate pictures, showing them that what they view in the media isn’t always accurate.
 We use camera to teach Stop animation using Imovie.
+Our recently installed green screen ensures children can be anywhere around the world broadcasting.

 Online safety is taught regularly at an age appropriate level and forms the basis of all Computing learning.
 We use Project Evolve across all year groups and have adapted the lessons to suit the needs of our children.
 We believe that pupil voice is a vital part when learning and we have a team of digital leaders who promote computing and online safety within the school.